 Resolutions are usually written and submitted by local CSEA chapters well in advance of conference.
 Each resolution proposes some kind of change to CSEA's policies or constitution and bylaws.
 Some resolutions propose that CSEA sponsor legislation that will improve conditions for CSEA members and California's public schools.
 Resolutions are debated by conference delegates and only approved with a majority vote.
 Learn what happened to resolutions approved at last year's conference in the Resolutions Progress Report.

 How do elections work?

 CSEA's constitutional officers (president, vice presidents and secretary) are elected every two years by delegates at conference.
 They can serve two consecutive two-year terms in each office.
 At conference, they address the delegates in the main hall and usually have booths set up, where they can meet and discuss issues with the delegates.
 On Friday morning, delegates cast secret ballots for the officers.
-2014 is a midterm year, so there will be no officer elections at this conference.

 Area directors are elected in the spring by the chapters they represent.
 During the final business session, they are sworn into office along with the constitutional officers.
 Learn more about CSEA internal elections.

 During business sessions, delegates debate and vote on resolutions, discuss and vote on the union's budget and perform other essential tasks that set the course for CSEA.

 The benefit provider area is a hall dedicated to CSEA standing committees and invited vendors.
 The committees have booths with information to share on everything from pre-retirement seminars to education and training.
 The vendors bring useful information on insurance programs, money saving benefits and more.
 Delegates are encouraged to peruse the benefit provider area and bring home as much information as possible to share with their co-workers.

 What are Ed Days?